Integral cohomology of quotients via toric geometry: Invariants of a -module

 In particular, the degeneration of this spectral sequence at the second page has interesting consequences (see for instance \cite[Theorem 1.1]{Lol3}).
-We also recall the following result of Boissière Nieper-Wisskirchen and Sarti which will be used several time in this paper. \begin{prop}[\cite{SmithTh}, Corollary 4.3] Let $X$ be a compact connected orientable $C^{\infty}$-manifold of dimension $n$ and $G$ an automorphisms group of prime order $p$.
+We also recall the following result of Boissi\`ere, Nieper--Wisskirchen and Sarti which will be used several time in this paper. \begin{prop}[\emph{cf.} {\cite[Corollary~4.3]{SmithTh}}] Let $X$ be a compact connected orientable $C^{\infty}$-manifold of dimension $n$ and $G$ an automorphism group of prime order $p$.
 If the spectral sequence of equivariant cohomology with coefficients in $\F$ degenerates at the second page, then:

-\end{prop} It is interesting to compare the previous equation with the equation provided by the Lefschetz fixed point theorem (Proposition \ref{mainlefsch}). \begin{cor} Let $X$ be a compact complex manifold and $G$ an automorphisms group of prime order $p$.
+\end{prop} It is interesting to compare the previous equation with the equation provided by the Lefschetz fixed point theorem (Proposition \ref{mainlefsch}). \begin{cor} Let $X$ be a compact complex manifold and $G$ an automorphism group of prime order $p$.
 We assume that the spectral sequence of equivariant cohomology with coefficients in $\F$ degenerates at the second page.
 Then: